PURCHASE OF A HOME

 Utilities should be arranged by you, and in order to assist we provide the following telephone numbers for you to call.
 You will receive further instructions upon calling each utility.

-City of Winnipeg Waterworks 986-5858
+City of Winnipeg Waterworks 204-986-2455 or Utility Portal - Moving

 It is essential that you call in initial meter readings for all the utilities.
 I suggest you also write down the readings and keep them for at least a month after possession in case the utility company loses the reading you have called in.